thomascswalker/maxp/README.md

 ### In 3ds Max

-1. Download and run install.bat found in the root of this repository.
+1. Download and run `install.bat` found in the root of this repository.
+2. Enter the 3ds Max version you wish to install.

 ## Examples